20 Feb 2019

 OCD can control people’s lives.
 Through using digital health apps, those affected can start taking back some of that control.
 ORCHA’s Solution helps to empower patients in this way by increasing awareness, access and trust of health apps.
 Whether you suffer from OCD yourself, know someone who does, or are a healthcare professional looking to improve the wellbeing of your patients, ORCHA’s searchable health app library provides a trusted way of discovering the best OCD apps amongst hundreds of other health apps.
 Health apps can’t promise a cure-all solution for OCD or other health problems, but they can definitely be a great help.

-Read about the author, Kate Gilding (Graduate Marketing Assistant), on LinkedIn
+Read about the author, Kate Gilding (Graduate Marketing Manager), on LinkedIn